-Our last flight on United was when we flew to Chicago.
-I wrote about how when purchasing the ticket I paid
+On what ended up being our last flight on United, we were flying home from Chicago.
+I wrote about how when purchasing the ticket, I paid

 the ransom the extra $15 for the right to choose our seats and bring on a roll-aboard carry on bag.
 I booked an aisle seat and a window seat, leaving an open middle seat.
-I often do this, hoping that we’ll end up on a flight that will be partially empty and no one would willingly pick a middle seat.
-At worst, we always offer the person with the middle seat the aisle or window (they are usually thrilled to be out of the middle seat anyway and we’ve never had anyone refuse).
+I often do this, hoping that we’ll end up on a flight that’ll be partially empty and no one would willingly pick a middle seat.
+At worst, we always offer the person with the middle seat the aisle or window (they’re usually thrilled to be out of the middle seat anyway and we’ve never had anyone refuse).

 As a reminder, this is how United describes a Basic Economy ticket (bold for emphasis):

-- Seat selection and upgrades are not available – When you choose a Basic Economy ticket, your seat will be automatically assigned prior to boarding, and you won’t be able to change your seat once it’s been assigned.
+- Complimentary seat selection and upgrades are not available – When you choose a Basic Economy ticket, your complimentary seat will be automatically assigned prior to boarding, and you won’t be able to change your seat once it’s been assigned.
 Advance seat assignments may be available for purchase during booking and up until check-in opens.
-You will not be eligible to purchase Economy Plus® seating or receive Economy Plus subscription benefits.
-MileagePlus members, including Premier® members, cannot use complimentary, earned or mileage upgrades.
+You will not be eligible to purchase Economy Plus seating or receive Economy Plus subscription benefits.
+MileagePlus members, including Premier members, cannot use complimentary, earned or mileage upgrades.

 - Please note that customers traveling in a group, including families, will not be able to sit together unless advance seat assignments are purchased and seats are available.